sourcegraph/handbook/content/support/engaging-other-teams.md

 If it turns our to be a general issue affecting multiple deployments, create an issue in the [public issue tracker](https://github.com/sourcegraph/sourcegraph/issues/new/choose).
 The issue must not include any private information.
 It is okay to link any relevant private, customer specific issues.
 If not already linked to the relevant Zendesk tickets, do so.

 ### Add the priority label
-Add a prioritization label to the Github issue, from `ce/p0` to `ce/p3` based on a combination of (1) the severity of the issue and (2) any relevant context that translates to level of urgency (for example, if a customer is in the sales process, issues have a higher degree of urgency):
+Add a prioritization label to the Github issue based on a combination of (1) the severity of the issue and (2) any relevant context that translates to level of urgency (for example, if a customer is in the sales process, issues have a higher degree of urgency):

 * `cs/p1`: All customer reported issues per our contractual p1 service level agreement definition [here](../support/index.md#our-service-level-agreements-slas).
 * `cs/p2`: All customer reported issues per our contractual p2 service level agreement definition [here](../support/index.md#our-service-level-agreements-slas), including all feature requests.